Tennelec

 Partly due to poor quality control of their scanner line, Tennelec filed for bankruptcy soon after introducing their latest radio models.
 By this point other manufacturers, in particular SBE and Regency and Electra, had already introduced their own programmable models.

-Tennelec, still located in Oak Ridge, TN, is now a division of Canberra Industries, which is owned by Areva.
+Tennelec, still located in Oak Ridge, TN, is a division of Mirion Technologies, which acquired Tennelec's previous parent company, Canberra Industries.